RedHatInsights/ros-backend/.github/pull_request_template.md

           description: Runs all ROS RHEL backend tests

    How to use for ROS RHEL testing:
-     1. Add a label to ROS backend pull request using Github's label interface
+     1. Add a label to ROS backend pull request using GitHub's label interface
      2. ROS RHEL tests execute automatically on new commits, and users can add labels either right before or right after commits are pushed.
      3. Tests will be executed as per label